|

 Best Practices from Leading Hotel Chains

 Many leading hotel chains have established best practices for housekeeping staffing levels based on their extensive experience and data analysis.
-For example, Marriott International recommends a ratio of one housekeeper for every 16 rooms in their full-service properties.
+These practices are essential for ensuring that hotels maintain high standards of cleanliness and guest satisfaction.

 Regional and Cultural Considerations